shardus/website-docs.shardus.com/pages/docs/main-concepts/development/cli.md

 })
 ```

 First, we wait for a prompt to be filled out by the user, then we create a transaction of the type `verify` and include our wallet address, the code from the prompt, and the current time using `Date.now()`.
-Now, sign the transaction and use the `injectTx` helper function to submit the transaction to the network.
+Finally, we sign the transaction and use the `injectTx` helper function to submit the transaction to the network.

 ## Start

-End the file by calling the following commands to setup the CLI delimiter, and our USER data with the `init` command.
+End the file by calling the following commands to set up the CLI delimiter, and our USER data with the `init` command.

 ```ts
 vorpal.delimiter('>').show()